 The design originates from the 14th century.
-The ultimate shape was set in interval between the fall of Constantinople in 1453., and the earthquake in 1667.
-That phase is proclaimed as the Golden Age of Dubrovnik.
+The ultimate shape was set in intervals between the fall of Constantinople in 1453., and the earthquake in 1667.
+That phrase is proclaimed as the Golden Age of Dubrovnik.

 Dubrovnik has preserved his walls so perfectly, and that is why is included in the World Heritage List from UNESCO since 1979.